eeei3/eeeeeSpider/README.md

   a choice with what to do.
 - Disableing this feature will cause the crawler to keep parsing.
 5. Compress [True or False]
 - This gives the user the option if they want the results to be compressed or not.
-This can be helpful, for when the crawler needs to parse a large site, to save storage space.\n
+This can be helpful, for when the crawler needs to parse a large site, to save storage space.

 [HTML Features]------------------------------------------------------
 1. Classname [Name]
 - This gives the user the ability to assign the text a class for easier manipulation